pirateraycom/twitter-follower-to-csdl/README.md

 * Copy example-config.php to config.php and fill in all the details (see below for how to get Twitter credentials)
 * `php fetch.php <screen_name_here>`
 * The DataSift CSDL hash will be created
-* Any errors will be reports
+* Any errors will be reported

 ## Getting twitter credentials